Azq2/perl-html5-dom/README.md

 ### Key features

-- Really fast HTML parsing, can use multithreads.
+- Really fast HTML parsing, can use threads.
 - Supports parsing by chunks.
 - Fully conformant with the HTML5 specification.
 - Fast CSS4 selectors.